 Every single one of them blushed, blaming it on the heat that was emanating from the water.

 "Not us!"
-Kay chimed in with a laugh, high-fiving her boyfriend.
+Kay chimed in with a grin, high-fiving her boyfriend.

 "And can we please keep it that way?"
 Lance added.
 He fixed his stare on the two couples across from him.
 "It's called a lock.
 Please use it."